Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 The Ledger Nano S is the most popular hardware wallet available, and it supports Litecoin.

 If you have a lot of Litecoins, this is the most secure and robust way to store them.
-It not only allows you to control your private keys, they are controlled in an offline environment.
+It not only allows you to control your private keys but they are also controlled in an offline environment.

 It comes with an inbuilt OLED screen, a backup seed key, and a pin code feature.
 This is how you can restore your funds in case something goes wrong with your hardware device.